Connect

 Comparing Alberta and Ontario

-Two provinces and over 2,800 kilometres might separate Ontario and Alberta, but they're not much different regarding their economy, transportation, and top things to do.
+Two provinces and over 2,800 kilometres might separate Ontario and Alberta, but they share a lot of similarities regarding their economy, transportation, and top things to do.
 Despite that, the Ontario vs. Alberta conversation—often manifesting as a choice between living in Calgary or Toronto—sparks hot debate for those trying to decide where to move.

 To make that decision, it's often best to explore all each locale offers.
 Through that lens, everyone can quickly see how living in each area would benefit them now and in the long run.
 Use this guide on moving from Ontario to Alberta to start that journey.